-After taking over the sponsorship, Duke’s, along with the marketing experts at Bespoke Sports and Entertainment, left no stone unturned when it came to personalizing the new Duke’s Mayo Bowl to compliment the mayonnaise brand.
+After taking over the sponsorship, Duke’s, along with the marketing experts at Bespoke Sports and Entertainment, left no stone unturned when it came to personalizing the new Duke’s Mayo Bowl to complement the mayonnaise brand.

-So, where did JKS Incorporated fit into all of this?
+So where did JKS Incorporated fit into all of this?